scliubit/scliubit.github.io/_posts/2023-02-15-Depression.md

-Will everything be better in the future?
-Seems not.
-Please give me some hope.
+Will everything become better in the future?